watem-sedem/watem-sedem/docs/routing.rst

 =================================

 For buffers and ditches, exceptions for the routing are defined.
-In case one of the targets is a buffer, routing will flow to that one target.
+In case one of the targets is a buffer, the routing will flow to that one target.
 Within the buffer, all routing is defined to a single target pixel: the pixel defined with a non-zero buffer_id (see also :ref:`here<buffermap>`).
 This pixel is considered as the buffer outlet.
 From this pixel, routing occurs are described above.

 For ditches and routing dams, the routing is defined by the user by using routing map (see :ref:`here<routingmap>`).
-The routing in ditches and routing dams is uni-directional.
+The routing within ditches and routing dams is uni-directional.

 .. note::